micromaomao/blog/content/ct/en.md

 <div class="info">

 To understand this article, you need to have some understanding of how public key cryptography is used to encrypt data and produce digital signatures.
+The "Description" section of [this Wikipedia article](https://en.wikipedia.org/w/index.php?title=Public-key_cryptography&oldid=958099718#Description) might be a good place to start.

-The "Description" section of [this Wikipedia article](https://en.wikipedia.org/w/index.php?title=Public-key_cryptography&oldid=958099718#Description) might be a good place to start
+In addition, you also need to know what a [Hash function](https://en.wikipedia.org/wiki/Hash_function) does.

 </div>